lucapette/website/content/writing/my-programming-principles.md

 - Seek feedback.
 - If it works _so far_, repeat.

-The key is that _so far_.
-I create checkpoints where I can assume all the code I wrote so far works.
-As soon as what my feedback loop is telling is not what I expect, I go back "one checkpoint".
-Often, I'm pretty radical about it.
-I just delete the last change and start over.
+The key of this principle is _so far_.
+I create checkpoints where I know the code I wrote so far works.
+As soon as my feedback loop shows me something unexpected, I go "back one checkpoint".
+I can pretty radical about it: I often just delete the last change and start over.

-You may be asking yourself: "hey, isn't this just TDD?" and the answer is "yes and no".
-TDD is _one_ way to achieve what I call the "REPL experience".

-I remember pretty vividly discovering IRB, the interactive Ruby shell.
-It made the experience of learning the language quicker and much more satisfying.
-I was learning really fast because trying things out and check the answer was so much faster than trying to work out in my head if Ruby could do that.

-How does this play with approaching an existing codebase?
-The core of this principle is that I  set up my own "REPL experience" _before_ I change any code.
-The actual tool doesn't really matter, it can be TDD, it can be print statements (yep, I just said that), whatever.
-Once that experience is possible, I can start changing things, a few lines _or less_ per time.
+Here's what I do: I set up a custom, project-specific REPL _before_ I change any code.
+The tooling doesn't really matter, it can be TDD, it can be print statements (yep, I just said that), whatever.
+The point is that it has to feel exactly like read-eval-print loops.
+They're really fast.
+Once that experience is in place, I can start changing things, a few lines _or less_ per time and apply the checkpoints process I just described.

-The scenario I'm thinking of for this principle is focused programming sessions but you can apply it also to end result of good programming sessions: deployable artifacts.
+Focused, short, productive programming sessions are the typical scenario for this principle but you can apply it also to end result of good programming
+sessions: deployable artifacts.
 There's [good evidence](https://www.goodreads.com/book/show/35747076-accelerate) now that smaller changes lead to higher productivity.
 They're safer to deploy and rollback if needed.
 They're also easier to review and more likely to move fast to production.

-Before I move on to the next principle, I feel compelled to expand on why I'm not saying "just do TDD":
+I know this principle has a striking resemblance to TDD, it's the most frequent feedback I get when I talk about it with other programmers.
+Why am I'm not saying "I do TDD all the time"?
+Well the answer is that I almost never practice TDD.
+Let me explain:

 - TDD feels great as a workflow.
-It perfectly resembles what I call the "REPL experience".
-But I always had problems with the design constraints it brings to the table.
-I want the first draft of a solution to reflect the mental model of my understanding of the problem I'm trying to solve.
-TDD always forces me to shift my mental model a bit to make the code more testable _upfront_.
-While there's nothing wrong with making code more testable, my problem is doing that when I'm discovering by writing code how well my mental model translates into actual code.
-The friction between what I want to write and what TDD needs me to write always has a negative effect on my ability to design a change effectively.
+It does resembles the "REPL experience".
+The thing is I always had problems with the design constraints TDD brings to the table.
+When I'm writing code, I'm mostly just typing out the solution I modelled in my mind.
+TDD always forces me to shift my mental model a bit so that the code is testable _upfront_.
+While there's nothing wrong with making code more testable, my problem is doing it while I'm discovering how well what I modelled in my head translates into actual code.
+The friction between what I want to write and what TDD wants me to write has always had a negative effect on my ability to program effectively.
 In practice, I use TDD only to fix bugs.
 - TDD is primarily a development technique.
-Its artifact is code.
-We ship features though, code is just a means to an end.
-So the code we write, even if perfectly tested, doesn't work unless it works in production.
-I want more than TDD from my "REPL experience", I want to [test in production](#test-in-production).
+Its artifact is unshipped code.
+  Unfortunately we can't say the code we write works, even if it's perfectly unless it works in production.
+That's why I want more than TDD from my "REPL experience", I want to [test in production](#test-in-production).

 ### Test in production

 I can hear [@mipsytipsy](https://twitter.com/mipsytipsy) in my head say "fuck yeah!" every time I mention this principle.

-The way I like to put it is that I want to expand the boundaries of my "REPL experience" far enough so to include production systems.
-Again, it's all about the speed of iteration.
+Here's what this principle means to me: I want to expand the boundaries of my "REPL experience" far enough so that it includes my production systems.
 I'm not satisfied with a tight feedback loop while writing the smallest possible change.
-I want to ship it to production in _minutes_.
-What's the point of putting a lot of effort writing "correct" code if we don't know if it works in production?
+I want to ship it to production in _minutes_ and find out if it works there.
+What's the point of putting a lot of effort in writing "correct" code if we don't know if it works in production?

 The urgency of shipping code to production helped me create an healthy development culture in many teams.
 We want your "REPL experience" to include production?
 We're going to need fast CI and CD pipelines.
 We're going to need ways to observe the impact of changes on your production systems.
 Rollback has to be cheap.
 We may want to use feature flags.
-All of it contributes to the actual speed of iteration.
-We _all_ test in production when we first ship the code _anyway_ so it makes much more sense to do it consciously to create a safer, faster environment for feature development.
+We may _not_ need a staging environment.
+All of it contributes to the speed of iteration (from "Boyd's Law of Iteration").
+We _all_ test in production when we first ship the code _anyway_ so it makes sense to do it consciously.
+It creates a safer, more efficient environment for feature development.

 Testing in production and small changes feed on each other.
 The faster your lead time, the more likely you'll ship smaller changes.
 The smaller the change you